Shruthirdy/DOSPPONY/README.md

 | S2-B03  | Implement Media File endpoints (create, list, bulk delete)                                       | Shruthi     | Completed   |
 | S2-B04  | Develop Comments endpoints (create, list, update, delete)                                        | Shruthi     | Completed   |

+### Sprint 2 Summary

+In Sprint 2, we extended our backend functionality to better support the needs of our crowdfunding platform.
+We updated the campaign endpoints to include extended fields and donation tracking to provide more comprehensive insights into campaign performance.
+The donation endpoints were enhanced to allow precise adjustments of donation amounts and status updates, ensuring accurate real-time tracking of contributions.

+Additionally, new endpoints for managing media files and comments were implemented.
+This enables campaign creators to upload, list, and bulk delete media files, and allows donors to interact through a comments system.
+These improvements, along with enhanced role-based access, have streamlined our API responses and improved the overall integration with the frontend, laying a robust foundation for future feature expansions.

 ---